betting-iscringe/data/script/readme.md

 Requires [python 3](https://www.python.org/downloads/) to run script.

-Create a file named `instructions.txt` located in the same folder of the script
+1. Create a file named `instructions.txt` in the same folder of the script

-In the file, write the name of event category in the first line and all the betting pool ids (in order) in the next lines
+2. In `instructions.txt`, write the name of event category on the first line and all the betting pool IDs (in order) on the next lines
 ```
 VTL Example
 9c22fc01-588b-479e-be31-74c769f32407